 1. Purpose and Scope

-The purposes of this policy are to protect the health, safety, and welfare of the campus community; to promote the University's educational goals, both curricular and cocurricular; and to comply with applicable laws, including the state law prohibiting hazing at colleges and universities [RCW 28B.10.900].
-The policy applies to all University-sponsored student organizations and living groups, to their individual members, and to others attending the University.
+The purposes of this policy are to protect the health, safety, and welfare of the campus community; to promote the university’s educational goals, both curricular and co-curricular; and to comply with applicable laws, including the state law prohibiting hazing at colleges and universities [RCW 28B.10.900].
+The policy applies to all university-sponsored student organizations and living groups, their individual members, applicable faculty and staff employees, and others attending the university.

 2. Prohibited Conduct

-Hazing is prohibited.
-Hazing is any method of initiation into a student organization or living group, or any pastime or amusement engaged in with respect to that organization or group (other than customary athletic events or similar contests or competitions) which, with or without the consent of the participant(s):
+Hazing is prohibited on or off-campus.
+Hazing includes any act committed as part of a person’s recruitment or initiation, pledging, admission into, or affiliation with a student organization, athletic team, or living group, or any pastime or amusement engaged in with respect to that organization or group (other than customary athletic events or similar contests or competitions) which, with or without the consent of the participant(s):

-a) causes, or is likely to cause, bodily danger or physical harm, or serious mental or emotional harm, to any student or other person; or
+- causes, or is likely to cause, bodily danger or physical harm, or serious psychological or emotional harm, to any student or other person; or

-b) subjects a student or other person to conduct or conditions which a reasonable person in the circumstances would find harmful, including but not limited to excessive mental or physical discomfort, alcohol or drug abuse, physical confinement, abandonment, verbal or physical abuse, or substantial interference with the person's educational pursuits; or
+- subjects a student or other person to conduct or conditions which a reasonable person in the circumstances would find harmful, including but not limited to excessive psychological or physical discomfort, including causing, directing, coercing, or forcing a person to consume any food, liquid, alcohol, drug, or other substance which subjects the person to risk of harm, physical confinement, abandonment, verbal or physical abuse, or substantial interference with the person’s educational pursuits; or

 3.1.
 Individual Sanctions

-A student who participates in or encourages hazing shall be subject to disciplinary action by the University.
-Hazing that endangers a person's mental or physical safety is also a criminal offense.
-As required by state law, a student who participates in criminal hazing, in addition to the possibility of being subject to prosecution, shall forfeit any entitlement to state-funded grants, scholarships, or awards for a period of time determined by the University, but not less than one academic term.
+A student who participates in or encourages hazing shall be subject to disciplinary action by the university.
+Hazing that endangers a person’s psychological or physical safety is also a criminal offense.
+As required by state law, a student who participates in criminal hazing, in addition to the possibility of being subject to prosecution, shall forfeit any entitlement to state-funded grants, scholarships, or awards for a period of time determined by the university, but not less than one academic term.

 3.2.
 Group Sanctions